w3c/wai-tutorials/source/page-structure/in-page-navigation.html.erb.md

   - G124
 ---

-As Web browsing is non-linear, useful navigation can be provided to efficiently orient users to page content.
+The previous pages of this tutorial showed how users use sections for orientation in websites.
+As Web browsing is non-linear, useful navigation can be provided to efficiently navigate through page content.
 Such in-page navigation provides users with links to sections of the page that might be hard to discover in a linear fashion.
 This also benefits people with low vision.
 In-page links to content also make it easier to share specific content.

 ## Anchors